is like always being the only parent even when dealing with an adult on the Autism Spectrum.

 - You live with unresolved and unfinished business all the time.

 It’s so depressing and infuriating.
 It crushes your spirit.

 Perhaps you’re thinking, “It can’t be as bad as that!”
 You have no idea!
 It really is that bad and worse.
 Because the NT (Neurotypical) person is all alone.
 No one sees what you deal with daily.
 To the outside world, the Aspie seems like a good guy (or gal).
 And you end up looking like the bad-tempered, overbearing person.

 It’s a huge problem for NTs to find ways to explain our lives with high-functioning ASD family members.
 Many of us feel misunderstood at the best and shunned at the worst.
 The reactions we get from others cause us to pull away and live quietly with our despair.
 Of course, this is understandable but the last thing you should do.

 I wrote my two books to help get out the word about what we live with.
 “Going Over the Edge” and “Out of Mind – Out of Sight” have brought interesting feedback regarding this problem of understanding.
 From NTs around the world I have been told that my books are like “oxygen in a life without air.”
 From some with ASD I am told that they have a window into the world of their NT loved ones.
 But from many with ASD the feedback is hostile.
 I can count on one hand the feedback I receive from NTs who do not live with ASD.

-If you live near Portland, OR/Vancouver, WA and you need some 1-on-1 with me to discuss your situation privately, please feel free to contact my office and we’ll schedule an appointment to discuss your options for creating a more secure and fulfilling life.
+If you need some 1-on-1 with me to discuss your situation privately, please feel free to contact my office and we’ll schedule an appointment to discuss your options for creating a more secure and fulfilling life.